Musical Theatre (with Foundation Year)

 Curriculum overview

-- Audition skills and professional portfolios.
+- Audition skills and professional portfolio development

 Foundation Year